Get the information you need about start dates, tuition & financial aidREQUEST INFO

 The PSWs ability to assist a client with medication is essential in supporting client independence.
 Students gain basic knowledge of the drugs used in the treatment of common diseases and disorders including drug classification, therapeutic effects, and general side/adverse effects.
 In addition, brand/generic names, dosage forms, routes of administration, and directions for use of these medications.
 Furthermore, students identify purposes of medication, required instruction/information about medications to be administered, and cautions with regard to medications.
 And, students develop and demonstrate skill in reading and interpreting information on prescription containers and demonstrate assistance with oral/topical medications, as well as, eye ear and nose drops.
 Overall, it is understood that this assistance is provided on a basis of case-by-case instruction by the appropriate person and cannot be generalize among clients or between support workers.

-Personal Support Workers recognize that behaviors or changes in behavior can be related to illness or other conditions, such as cognitive impairment, substance abuse or mental illness.
+Personal Support Workers recognize that behaviours or changes in behaviour can be related to illness or other conditions, such as cognitive impairment, substance abuse or mental illness.
 Thus, they use approaches and techniques to assist clients with these changes or conditions in keeping with the care/support plan and report observations to the appropriate team member.
-Furthemore, they help identify factors that can increase the risk of suicide and recognize signs of possible suicidal behavior.
+Furthemore, they help identify factors that can increase the risk of suicide and recognize signs of possible suicidal behaviour.
 In general, this module introduces students to common psychiatric conditions (affective disorders and schizophrenia), substance abuse, cognitive impairment, and brain injuries.
 Furthermore, the possibility of multiple conditions such as Alzheimer’s disease and depression will be discussed.
 In addition, the role of the family caregiver, as well as, the importance of observation, documentation and reporting will be reviewed.

 This module introduces students to basic concepts of assistance, as well as, the general effects on the person of common disabilities, ongoing conditions and diseases.
 Although PSWs are not expected to make functional assessments, they do require an understanding of the effects of disability, disease or condition on functioning in order to provide appropriate assistance.
 As partners in a support or care team (along with the client and others), PSWs need to understand why, what, when and how maintenance, rehabilitation and restorative care are used to benefit the client.
 Furthermore, they will likely assist the client in a variety of activities and must be able to interpret and carry out the instructions of clients and professionals involved so the client receives the maximum benefit from their assistance.
 Lastly, concepts of maintenance, rehabilitation and restoration are discussed, as is the importance of the support team in providing assistance.